BattMoTeam/BattMo/Documentation/JOSS/paper.md

 | [PyBattMo](https://github.com/BattMoTeam/PyBattMo)   | Python wrapper around BattMo.jl                                     |
 | [BattMoApp](https://app.battmo.org/)                 | Web-application built on top of BattMo.jl                           |

+# Research impact statement

+By combining a modular modeling framework with documented JSON-based inputs, tutorials, and interfaces such as the Julia bridge, BattMo provide reproducible battery cell development for research and education.
+BattMo has been used in several commercial and non-commercial projects.
+Publications include [@Clark2026].

 # AI usage disclosure

 No generative AI tools were used in the development of this software, the writing